Who is eligible to apply?

 Are there assessment centres?

-It is very unlikely, however each interview process is different.
-You may be asked to sit a test as part of the process (online or in person) and/or prepare a presentation.
+You will not be asked to complete any assessment activities alongside your application.
+Each interview process is different so you may be asked to complete a test (online or in person) and/or prepare a presentation by the company you apply to.
 Some employers may also ask you to undertake a practical task during the interview to assess your skills.

 I don't have any formal work experience, can I apply?

 Yes.
-The ScotGrad programme is designed to give you that first piece of graduate-level work experience.
+The ScotGrad Programme is designed to give you your first piece of graduate-level work experience.
 If a company is looking for any specific work experience, it will say so in the placement advert.

 I don't live near the placement company.
 Will I be helped to move?

-No. It is your responsibility to find and pay for suitable accommodation.
-In some cases, for example, more remote placements, the employer may be able to suggest suitable accommodation.
+It is your responsibility to find and pay for suitable accommodation.
+In some cases, for example, for placements in remote locations the employer may be able to suggest suitable accommodation.

 How much will I earn?

-Each placement is different.
-The minimum annual salary is £16,500, which will be pro-rata for the length of your placement.
-Many companies pay more than the minimum, and some will also include performance-related bonus schemes.
-Salaries can be anywhere from £16,500 - £35,000 p.a.
+The minimum annual salary is £18,000, which will be pro-rata for the length of your placement.
+Many companies pay more than the minimum, and some also include performance-related bonus schemes.

 Will I receive training whilst on a placement?